wp-plugins/football-pool/readme.txt

 = 2.0.0 =
 * Please notice that the default language is now English.
 If you were using Dutch as the language for the plugin you have to change de `WPLANG` constant in the `wp-config.php` file to `nl_NL`.
+* If you're upgrading from a version prior to version 1.3 you get a database warning stating that the column `max_answers` already exists.
+You may ignore this warning, the plugin will work and you won't get the warning again.
+I promise :)

 = 1.4.5 =
 * Highcharts API was removed from the plugin.
 See FAQ or the <a href="http://wordpressfootballpool.wordpress.com/">plugin's website</a> for details.